Evodim/Azure.EntityServices/README.md

 # Azure.EntityServices
-This project provide services abstraction on top of Azure blobs and tables storage sdk
+This project provide libraries as an abstraction layer of Azure blobs and tables storage SDK

-## Those services help you to manage your entities in azure storage
-Initial project (experimental) was localted here: [EntityStorageServices](https://github.com/Evodim/EntityStorageServices)

-This new version was partiallly rewritted and based on the new official [Azure.Data.Tables sdk library](https://devblogs.microsoft.com/azure-sdk/announcing-the-new-azure-data-tables-libraries/)
+## Purpose

-Azure.EntityServices help you to store, update and search pure and generic entities in Azure table storage Pure entities could be any classes without dependencies on any framework or azure storage implementation
+Azure.EntityServices help you to store, update and search generic entities in Azure table storage Entities could be any classes without dependencies on any framework or azure storage implementation

+Initial project (experimental) was located here: [EntityStorageServices](https://github.com/Evodim/EntityStorageServices) This new version was partiallly rewritted and based on the new official [Azure.Data.Tables sdk library](https://devblogs.microsoft.com/azure-sdk/announcing-the-new-azure-data-tables-libraries/)

 This project is focused on entities abstraction and performance

 Features:

-* You can use any pure and generic entities without azure sdk dependencies: no need to inehrits from ITableEntity or TableEntity neither
+* You can use any generic entities without azure sdk dependencies: no need to inehrits from ITableEntity or TableEntity neither
 * You can extend entity properties with dynamic properties (and could be tagged)
 * You can tag any entity or dynamic properties to be indexed for faster search in large amount of items
 * Handle more primitive types that are not supported by default in azure table storage